-The TMP is meant to evolve over time and reflect changes communities are experiencing.
-Should the content of the TMP sections listed below need to be amended, they must be amended through the City's annual docket process and can only be amended once per year.
+The TMP is meant to evolve over time and reflect changes communities are experiencinous hould the content of the TMP sections listed below need to be amended, they must be amended through the City's annual docket process and can only be amended once per year.
 Sections not listed below may be amended at any time and numerous times, through a Public Hearing and City Council adoption of an amended TMP.
 Updates of the TMP shall be documented in the Executive Summary.
-The first update to the TMP is expected in 2025.
-This update will tie in the Bicycle and Pedestrian Mobility Plan to the TMP, including future conditions Level of Service analysis and potentially new bike and pedestrian projects.